-The Exciting Study Results
+The 2010 Study Results

-For the study, Dr Mason implanted HER2+ human breast cancer cells in immune-deficient mice.
-The mice were given flaxseed oil as part of their diet and various doses of Herceptin.
+The 2010 study looked at how flaxseed oil interacts with the drug Trastuzumab, better known as Herceptin.
+Researchers implanted HER2+ human breast cancer cells in immune-deficient mice.
+The mice were given flaxseed oil as part of their diet, along with various doses of Herceptin.
 In the control group of mice who received neither oil nor drug, the tumors grew unchecked, some increasing in size by 187% over the four weeks the experiment lasted.

 For the other two groups, Herceptin was given at two different doses.
 The tumors in the mice receiving the lower dose (2.5 mg/kg body weight) did not grow, staying the same size through the course of the study.
 The higher dose of Herceptin (5mg/kg body weight) worked better than the low dose – the tumors decreased by 75%.
 That’s remarkable enough, but read on.

 Flaxseed oil-trastuzumab interaction in breast cancer — https://www.ncbi.nlm.nih.gov/pubmed/20580760

 I send my love to everyone taking this journey right now.
-If you would like my help with getting through breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters on the right, or “like” me on Facebook (MarnieClark.com) and I’ll do my utmost to keep you informed and empowered on your healing journey… and beyond.
+If you would like my help with getting through breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters on the right, or “like” me on Facebook (Marnie Clark, Breast Health Coach) and I’ll do my utmost to keep you informed and empowered on your healing journey… and beyond.